CREATE A DIY BOXWOOD TOPIARY WITH THESE EASY STEP BY STEP INSTRUCTIONS.

 How to Make the Perfect Boxwood Topiary

-Start with a round Styrofoam ball, (the one I used was 4 inches), and the bush purchased at Hobby Lobby.
+Start with a round Styrofoam ball, (the one I used was 4 inches), and the bush purchased at Hobby Lobby or something similar.

-- First, make a small hole in the Styrofoam ball where we will later insert the main stem of the topiary.
-I took the point of a small knife to make the hole.
+Step 1.
+First, make a small hole in the Styrofoam ball where we will later insert the main stem of the topiary.
+I used the point of a small knife to make the hole.

 Continue by cutting the stem apart with wire cutters to obtain even smaller “picks” of the branch.
 If the pieces feel like they are going to slip off of the stem, just put a small dot of hot glue on the underside to adhere it to the stem.